mikenguyen13/data_analysis/_book/20-quasi-experimental.md

 -   Outcomes are available to improve precision of the estimate (i.e., reduce bias)

 Hence, we can only observe one outcome of a unit (either treated or control), we can think of this problem as missing data as well.
-Thus, this section is closely related to \[Imputation (Missing Data)\]
+Thus, this section is closely related to $$Imputation (Missing Data)$$

 In observational studies, we cannot randomize the treatment effect.
 Subjects select their own treatments, which could introduce selection bias (i.e., systematic differences between group differences that confound the effects of response variable differences).